foogaro/redis-gears-for-caching-patterns/README.md

 ```

 ### Step 3
-Check that the containser are up and running by exposing the approriate ports; 6379 for Redis and 3306 for MySQL, as follows:
+Check that the containers are up and running by exposing the appropriate ports; 6379 for Redis and 3306 for MySQL, as follows:
 ```shell
 docker ps
 CONTAINER ID   IMAGE                        COMMAND                  CREATED          STATUS          PORTS                               NAMES